USHER-PB/FlowMed/docs/ROADMAP.md

 - [ ] Backstage is running and accessible
 - [ ] ArgoCD is managing all applications
 - [ ] Custom Monitoring dashboards are accessible
-- [ ] TLS certificates are automatically provisioned
+- [ ] TLS certificates are automatically provisioned and renew
 - [ ] External traffic reaches applications
 - [ ] Netbird agent install script is ready